![]() | ![]() |

 Here's the formal statement of this limit law and its proof:

-If $\lim_{x \rightarrow c} f(x)$ and $\lim_{x \rightarrow c} g(x)$ both exist, then $\displaystyle{\lim_{x \rightarrow c} (f(x) + g(x)) = \lim_{x \rightarrow c} f(x) + \lim_{x \rightarrow c} g(x)}$
+If lim and \lim_{x \rightarrow c} g(x) both exist, then \displaystyle{\lim_{x \rightarrow c} (f(x) + g(x)) = \lim_{x \rightarrow c} f(x) + \lim_{x \rightarrow c} g(x)}

 Proof:

-Since we are working under an assumption that all of the limits above exist, let us suppose $\lim_{x \rightarrow c} f(x) = L_1$ and $\lim_{x \rightarrow c} g(x) = L_2$.
-So we now hope to show that $$\lim_{x \rightarrow c} (f(x) + g(x)) = L_1 + L_2$$ Appealing to the epsilon-delta definition for a limit, we must show that for any $\epsilon > 0$, we can find a $\delta > 0$ such that $$\textrm{If $0 < |x-c| < \delta$, then $|(f(x)+g(x))-(L_1+L_2)| < \epsilon$}$$ Let's look at what we know...
+Since we are working under an assumption that all of the limits above exist, let us suppose \lim_{x \rightarrow c} f(x) = L_1 and \lim_{x \rightarrow c} g(x) = L_2.
+So we now hope to show that \lim_{x \rightarrow c} (f(x) + g(x)) = L_1 + L_2 Appealing to the epsilon-delta definition for a limit, we must show that for any \epsilon > 0, we can find a \delta > 0 such that \textrm{If $0 < |x-c| < \delta$, then $|(f(x)+g(x))-(L_1+L_2)| < \epsilon$} Let's look at what we know...

-We know $\lim_{x \rightarrow c} f(x) = L_1$.
-So -- again appealing to the epsilon-delta definition, only this time in reverse -- we also know that for any $\epsilon_1 \gt 0$, we can find $\delta_1 \gt 0$ such that if $0 < |x-c| < \delta_1$, then $|f(x)-L_1| \lt \epsilon_1$.
+We know \lim_{x \rightarrow c} f(x) = L_1.
+So -- again appealing to the epsilon-delta definition, only this time in reverse -- we also know that for any \epsilon_1 \gt 0, we can find \delta_1 \gt 0 such that if 0 < |x-c| < \delta_1, then |f(x)-L_1| \lt \epsilon_1.

-We also know $\lim_{x \rightarrow c} g(x) = L_2$.
-So -- again appealing to the epsilon-delta definition, only this time in reverse -- we also know that for any $\epsilon_2 \gt 0$, we can find $\delta_2 \gt 0$ such that if $0 \lt |x-c| \lt \delta_2$, then $|g(x)-L_2| \lt \epsilon_2$.
+We also know \lim_{x \rightarrow c} g(x) = L_2.
+So -- again appealing to the epsilon-delta definition, only this time in reverse -- we also know that for any \epsilon_2 \gt 0, we can find \delta_2 \gt 0 such that if 0 \lt |x-c| \lt \delta_2, then |g(x)-L_2| \lt \epsilon_2.

-Consider what happens when we take both $\epsilon_1$ and $\epsilon_2$ to be $\frac{\epsilon}{2}$.
+Consider what happens when we take both \epsilon_1 and \epsilon_2 to be \frac{\epsilon}{2}.

-There must consequently be a $\delta_1>0$ and a $\delta_2>0$ such that: $$\textrm{If $0 < |x-c| \lt \delta_1$, then $|f(x)-L_1| \lt \frac{\epsilon}{2}$}$$ $$\textrm{and}$$ $$\textrm{If $0 < |x-c| \lt \delta_2$, then $|g(x)-L_2| \lt \frac{\epsilon}{2}$}$$ Suppose $\delta$ was the smaller of the two values, $\delta_1$ and $\delta_2$.
+There must consequently be a \delta_1>0 and a \delta_2>0 such that: \textrm{If $0 < |x-c| \lt \delta_1$, then $|f(x)-L_1| \lt \frac{\epsilon}{2}$} \textrm{and} \textrm{If $0 < |x-c| \lt \delta_2$, then $|g(x)-L_2| \lt \frac{\epsilon}{2}$} Suppose \delta was the smaller of the two values, \delta_1 and \delta_2.

-First notice it must be the case that $\delta>0$, as $d_1,d_2>0$.
+First notice it must be the case that \delta>0, as d_1,d_2>0.

-Further, it should also then be true that $$\textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1| \lt \frac{\epsilon}{2} \quad \textrm{and} \quad |g(x)-L_2| \lt \frac{\epsilon}{2}$}$$
+Further, it should also then be true that \textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1| \lt \frac{\epsilon}{2} \quad \textrm{and} \quad |g(x)-L_2| \lt \frac{\epsilon}{2}$}

-Adding the inequalities together, we find $$\textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1| + |g(x)-L_2| \lt \frac{\epsilon}{2} + \frac{\epsilon}{2} = \epsilon$}$$ We can use the triangle inequality for absolute values (i.e. $|A+B| \le |A| + |B|$) to discover $$\textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1+g(x)-L_2| \le |f(x)-L_1| + |g(x)-L_2| \lt \epsilon$}$$
+Adding the inequalities together, we find \textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1| + |g(x)-L_2| \lt \frac{\epsilon}{2} + \frac{\epsilon}{2} = \epsilon$} We can use the triangle inequality for absolute values (i.e. |A+B| \le |A| + |B|) to discover \textrm{If $0 \lt |x-c| \lt \delta$, then $|f(x)-L_1+g(x)-L_2| \le |f(x)-L_1| + |g(x)-L_2| \lt \epsilon$}

-Finally, rearranging some terms inside one of the absolute values, and removing the now superfluous sum of absolute values to it's right, we find $$\textrm{If $0 \lt |x-c| \lt \delta$, then $|(f(x)+g(x))-(L_1+L_2)| \lt \epsilon$}$$ which is what we hoped to show.
-Thus, $$\lim_{x \rightarrow c} (f(x) + g(x)) = L_1 + L_2$$ and consequently, $$\lim_{x \rightarrow c} (f(x) + g(x)) = \lim_{x \rightarrow c} f(x) + \lim_{x \rightarrow c} g(x)$$ Q.E.D.
+Finally, rearranging some terms inside one of the absolute values, and removing the now superfluous sum of absolute values to it's right, we find \textrm{If $0 \lt |x-c| \lt \delta$, then $|(f(x)+g(x))-(L_1+L_2)| \lt \epsilon$} which is what we hoped to show.
+Thus, \lim_{x \rightarrow c} (f(x) + g(x)) = L_1 + L_2 and consequently, \lim_{x \rightarrow c} (f(x) + g(x)) = \lim_{x \rightarrow c} f(x) + \lim_{x \rightarrow c} g(x) Q.E.D.